 How do I know if I'm eligible?

-To be eligible, you must be a Duke Energy Progress customer, and you must have your HVAC Audit performed by one of our prequalified contractors.
+To be eligible, you must be a Duke Energy Progress customer, and you must have your HVAC Audit performed by one of our participating contractors.

 The program is open to residential customers in single-family and manufactured homes that are at least 1 year old.
 In addition, the program is also available for residential multifamily developments interested in making energy-efficient improvements to their existing residential buildings.